plyzen/plyzen-instrumentation-guide/README.md

 This example demonstrates a batch of two activities: one identical to the minimal message above and another representing a product aggregation with three artifacts.

 For a fully documented reference of the basic message format, see [`advanced-ingest-schema.json`](advanced-ingest-schema.json).

+## Instrumentation Utilities

+To further streamline your plyzen instrumentation, several utilities are available in the [plyzen GitHub repositories] (https://github.com/plyzen).
+These tools provide scripts, helpers, and further information to automate the creation and sending of events in various formats, including Bash and Groovy implementations for use in Gitlab and Jenkins.
+By using these utilities, you can quickly set up and manage your instrumentation to ensure consistent and accurate data collection throughout your software delivery pipeline.